rhomobile/rhomobile-docs/docs/en/edge/guide/push_notifications.md

 # Push notifications

-## What push notifications are and when to use them
+## Push notifications and when to use them

-Traditionally, client/server applications work based on a request/response cycle: The client sends a request to the server and the server sends back a response (the client is said to *pull* information from the server) but there was normally no way for the server to send (push) arbitrary information to the client without outside of a regular request cycle.
+Traditional client/server applications work based on a request/response cycle: The client sends a request to the server and the server sends back a response (the client is said to *pull* information from the server).
+But there was once no way for the server to send (push) information to the client outside of a regular request cycle.

-Push notifications solve this problem: they are a way for the server to initiate a connection and send information to a client whenever an event of interest happens.
-This mechanism allows for updates to be delivered almost in real-time instead of having to wait for the next synchronization.
+Push notifications solved this problem.
+They're a way for the server to initiate a connection and send information to a client whenever there's an event of interest.
+This mechanism allows for updates to be delivered in near real-time instead of having to wait for the next synchronization.

 Depending on how they are implemented and delivered, there are two types of push notifications:

 * Native push notifications (Android, iOS), provided by the mobile operating system and third party infrastructure (Google / Apple)
 * RhoConnect Push Service, built into RhoConnect Server and deployed in your choice of cloud and/or traditional server provider.

-**NOTE: This difference is particularly important on Android because Android's native notifications require accessing Google services (in particular, Google Cloud Messaging) which are linked to the Google Play Store.
-Enterprise devices may not include the Play Store so if you are deploying your application to the Enterprise Tablet or other professional-grade Android devices, be aware that Google Cloud Messaging may not be available and you will need to use RhoConnect Push Service instead.**
+**NOTE: This difference is particularly important on Android because Android's native notifications require accessing Google services (in particular, Google Cloud Messaging, or GCM) which are linked to the Google Play Store.
+Enterprise devices might not include access to the Play Store, so if you are deploying your application to the Enterprise Tablet or other professional-grade Android devices, be aware that Google Cloud Messaging may not be available and you will need to use RhoConnect Push Service instead.**

 In order to choose one or the other, you need to think about:

 * The devices your application will be deployed to, whether they can support platform-specific notifications or not (whether they include the Google Play Store).
 Be aware that RhoConnect Push Service is not available on iOS.
 * Data protection / compliance with regulatory limitations in specific industries.
 For example, a law firm could be legally required to never send any of its data to a third party like Google or Apple.
 In cases like this, RhoConnect Push Service offers a way to keep all parts of the infrastructure under your control, with everything running on your own servers.

+>**Having trouble building an Android app with RhoElements 4.0.0 and Push capability?**<br>
+>Since being moved to Google Play services, GCM is no longer supported as a standalone jar file.
+If you're having trouble building an Android app with RhoElements 4.0.0 and Push capability, try these steps:<br><br>
+>1.
+[Download the GCM r03 sip file](http://dl-ssl.google.com/android/repository/gcm_r03.zip) from Google's repository.<br>
+>2.
+Copy it to sdk/extras and extract it.<br>
+>3.
+Rename the folder to 'gcm'<br>
+>

-## Setting up your app for native push notifications
+## Setting up an app for native push notifications

 **NOTE: You only need to complete *one* of the setup sections, either "native" (this section) or ["RhoConnect Push Service"](#setting-up-your-app-for-rhoconnect-push-service-notifications) depending on which delivery backend you want to use.
 If you are not sure, check [what push notifications are and when to use them](#what-push-notifications-are-and-when-to-use-them).
 Once you have completed one of these, proceed to [Integrating push notifications in a RhoMobile app](#integrating-push-notifications-in-a-rhomobile-app). **